-We are a Marxist pole of attraction that works both within the DSA and outside of it to support the development of class struggle politics.
+We are a Marxist organization that supports the development of class struggle politics.

 We believe that the only way to win socialism is through mass, working-class politics.
-Unfortunately, the DSA is far from a mass workers’ party: our membership is dominated by the professional-managerial stratum, academics, and college-educated millennials.
-In too many chapters, this skewed class composition has hardened into an impenetrable middle-class subculture that reproduces the pathology and dysfunction of campus activism.
+There is no political party today in the United States that represents the interests of the working class.
+Many left organizations are dominated by educated professionals – this skewed class composition has hardened into an impenetrable middle-class subculture that reproduces the pathology and dysfunction of campus activism.
 The result is an aesthetically radical liberal politics masquerading as socialism, where moralism displaces materialism, prefigurative politics displaces serious organizing, and an insular scene politics displaces class solidarity.

 This must change.
 Socialism isn’t liberalism covered in red paint and roses.
 It isn’t a lifestyle, a subculture, a church, a social club, or a vehicle for career advancement.
 Socialism is about taking our wealth and power back from the capitalist class and giving it to those who created it.
 And to accomplish that, we need a true mass party where America’s diverse working class will feel at home.